edwardgushchin/SDL3-CS/README.md

 ## 🤝 Feedback and Contributions

+Do you have an idea or found a bug?
+Please open an [issue](https://github.com/edwardgushchin/SDL3-CS/issues) or start a [discussion](https://github.com/edwardgushchin/SDL3-CS/discussions).

+Please note we have a code of conduct, please follow it in all your interactions with the project.

-If you have any feedback, please reach out to us at eduardgushchin@yandex.ru
+If you have any feedback, please reach out to us at [eduardgushchin@yandex.ru](mailto://eduardgushchin@yandex.ru) or https://t.me/eduardgushchin

+## 💻 Authors

+- Eduard Gushchin - Initial work - [edwardgushchin](https://github.com/edwardgushchin)

+See also the list of [contributors](https://github.com/edwardgushchin/SDL3-CS/graphs/contributors) who participated in this project.

 ## 📃 License

 SDL3 and SDL3# are released under the zlib license.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.